Lqp1/rcfiles/README.md

 rcfiles
 =======

-My personal RC files (zshrc, screenrc, vimrc...)
+My personal RC files (zshrc, screenrc, vimrc, i3...)

 Note that the installation script installs
 * oh-my-zsh and two plugins, then configures the template.
 * spacemacs, then copies .spacemacs configuration file
 * Copies configuration for vim, screen, bash and other...
 * Adds one of my favorite git alias in global configuration.
+* FZF
+* splatmoji

+Actual rcfiles are in `roles/rcfiles/files/`

 >Usage: